Exchange Server PowerShell (Exchange Management Shell)

 - A supported version of the Windows Management Framework (WMF), which includes WinRM and Windows PowerShell.

-For details, see the following topics:
+For details, see the following articles:

 - Exchange 2019 system requirements